 There are decisions to be made about our election participation.
 What do we hope to achieve from the participation?
 At this point there is no value in arguing on the political relevancy of participating in Zimbabwean facilitated elections; we need to agree to disagree on the value of participation and non-participation.

-A word of warning to all Mthwakazi political organisations participating in the elections: Do not pursue an ill-judged populist narrative, do not run a campaign that divides people and communities as governing a divided and oftentimes broken society is an improbable task.
-South Sudan is testimony to that.
+A word of warning to all Mthwakazi political organisations participating in the elections – do not pursue an ill-judged populist narrative; do not run a campaign that divides people and communities as governing a divided and oftentimes broken society is an improbable task.
+South Sudan with its unending inter-communal conflicts is testimony to that.

 Back to business, we will define a campaign strategy as a deliberate, organised and goal-orientated effort to effect change.
 It is a proposed pathway to achieving political goals.
 What a campaign strategy is not, is an accidental manifestation, but an outcome of thoughtful planning based on informed understanding of who will vote for the candidate and why they will do so.